 10. Frequency

 If you’re wondering why your once-a-month posts aren’t gaining much traction, it simply comes down to frequency.
-You need to keep writing because it helps your rankings, plus it helps keep the buzz going your brand.
+It would help if you kept writing because it helps your rankings, plus it helps keep the buzz going on your brand.

 Copywriting for the web vs. Traditional print